danielddemissie/pr-desc-cli/README.md

 - 🔑 **Seamless Configuration**: Store API keys and default settings globally, allowing `pr-desc` to be used effortlessly from any project directory.
 - 📋 **Model Transparency**: Easily list and select from a range of supported AI models for each provider.
 - 🔧 **Robust & Reliable**: Built with TypeScript for enhanced type safety and maintainability.
-- ✍️ **Custom Template Files (Incoming)**: Soon, you'll be able to provide your own Markdown file as a template for more tailored PR descriptions.
+- ✍️ **Custom Template Files**: Provide your own Markdown file as a template for highly tailored PR descriptions.

 ## Installation